ellaizanacu/Nacu_Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ![image](https://github.com/user-attachments/assets/b4577cd4-622d-42c3-80f4-5e1d1833618c)

 ## Insights:
-Analyzing the correlation between streams and various musical attributes, it appears that none of the attributes, including bpm, danceability_%, and energy_%, show a strong influence on streaming numbers.
+Analyzing the correlation between streams and various musical attributes, it seems that none of the attributes, including bpm, danceability_%, and energy_%, show a strong influence on streaming numbers.
 The correlation coefficients for these attributes with streams are all close to zero, with danceability_% having the highest (though still weak) negative correlation of -0.11.
 This suggests that these musical features do not significantly impact a song's popularity on streaming platforms.
 The low correlations imply that other factors, such as artist popularity, marketing, or playlist placement, may play a more substantial role in driving streams.

 When looking at the relationship between danceability_% and energy_%, there is a mild positive correlation of 0.20, indicating that tracks with higher energy tend to be slightly more danceable, though the relationship is not particularly strong.
 On the other hand, valence_% and acousticness_% show a weak negative correlation of -0.08, suggesting that acoustic tracks tend to be slightly less cheerful or "positive" in tone, but this relationship is also minimal.
-Overall, while there are some minor correlations, these attributes do not exhibit strong dependencies on each other, nor do they have a significant impact on streaming performance.
+Overall, while there are some minor correlations, these attributes do not exhibit strong dependencies on each other.

 ---